Why did PPL Electric Utilities install new electric meters?

 - The new meters will bring us into full compliance with state-mandated regulations on electric meter technology.

 How will the new system help customers save energy?

-The new metering system will help customers make wise energy decisions.
-It will give customers access to pricing and electric use information to manage their energy usage more efficiently and save money on their electric bills.
+The new metering system helps customers make wise energy decisions by giving them access to pricing and electric use information to manage their energy usage more efficiently and save money on their electric bills.

 How will the new meters benefit me if I'm not interested in tracking my energy use?

 The new meters will have several benefits for all customers: